-3rd Offence: Conference with the subject teacher, homeroom teacher and Head of Secondary.
+3rd Offence: Conference with the teacher and Head of Secondary.
 The student is given a zero for the work.
-Parents are invited for a meeting with Head of Secondary, subject teacher and student.
-Disciplinary consequences as per the Family Handbook.
-The third incident is noted in school records.
+Parents are invited for a meeting with Head of Secondary, teacher and student.
+Disciplinary consequences as per the EIS Behaviour guidelines.
+The third offence is noted in school records.